 Inertial Measurement Units (IMU)

 As Jacobs explained, these are often the unsung heroes of a lot of Level 4 and highly autonomous driving systems.
 IMUs are inertial products that largely support navigation functions.
-Today you will have a stability control gyro in your car which handles vehicle dynamics.
+Today you will have an electronic stability control (ESC) gyro in your car which handles vehicle dynamics.
 So when you go round a corner it will dynamically allocate the power to the wheels.

 He added: “We ran an experiment around a three mile loop in the Boston area and we used the ESC-Grade gyro and asked, if you were only using that for navigation, how would the vehicle operate?
 In the experiment the car started to drift – all gyros drift over time off-centre.